Skip to main content

 2. Addiction to prescription medications is less harmful than other substances

 Pain relievers, tranquilizers, stimulants, and sedatives can be beneficial when used according to medical guidelines.
 However, misuse of these substances often occurs as people seek pleasure or stress relief.
-This misuse alters the brain’s reward circuit, contributing to substance use disorder and making it difficult to control behavioral impulses.
+This misuse alters the brain’s reward circuit, contributing to substance use disorder and making it challenging to control behavioral impulses.

-In fact, the current opioid crisis in America highlights prescription drug addiction as the fastest-growing form of addiction in the world, due in part to its widespread availability and the public’s misconceptions about prescription pills.
+The current opioid crisis in America highlights prescription drug addiction as the fastest-growing form of addiction in the world, due in part to its widespread availability and the public’s misconceptions about prescription pills.

 3. The answer to addiction is quitting cold turkey